gislaveds-kommun/mediabevararen/readme.md

 ### Sample exce file for pages ###
 >default_sample_pages.xlsx
 >
->The following is the two columns of the pages excel.
+>The following are the two columns of the pages excel.
 The columns need to be exaktly like this.
 >
 >**Webbadress	Webbsida**
 >